 An alternative solution would be to create prosthetic limbs.
 The harsh conditions have led some strays to lose limbs which negatively impacts their quality of life.
 Therefore, I would work with Qurum Vet to conduct research and development into making my own prosthetic limbs for rescued strays to help them lead a normal life again.

+Hi Abian,

+This is an interesting and complex problem that you present here.
+However, it is its complexity which may complicate things for you here.
+There seem to be multiple issues that you can address here: food scarcity, the increasing number of strays (why?), police brutality/the Omani law.
+Which one is most related to engineering?
+I would refocus the essay on that issue, and that issue only.